KTH/devops-course/contributions/essay/madon/README.md

 What are the possible interactions and synergies between DevOps practices and the development of sustainable software?

 ## Final version
-The final version of the essay is accessible in this directory: `essay.pdf`.
-We hope we'll like it :)
+The final version of the essay is accessible in this file: `essay.pdf`.
+I hope you'll like it :)

 ## Outline
 - Introduction